-• Girls grooming
+Girls grooming

 - Hair is to be neatly groomed and out of the eyes.
 Mohawks, shaven heads, punk or spiked haircuts, readily noticeable dyed or bleached hair, or wigs are not allowed at Holy Spirit.
 If a student is told that she is not in compliance with the hair rules, the policies applicable to boys will be enforced. - Excessive makeup is not allowed; only natural, light makeup (including light mascara) is allowed.
-Nail polish is restricted to one color. - Jewelry - Boys' earrings/studs may not be worn at school or when representing the school at school-sponsored events. - Girls' earrings must be studs or small earrings (no larger than a quarter or one inch in length).
-No dangling earrings are allowed. - No body piercings are allowed other than conservative earrings for females. - Visible tattoos are not allowed.
+Nail polish is restricted to one color.